danleh/wasabi/instrumentation-design/design.md

 Cons:

-- ??? multithreading is hard to implement (?)
+- multithreading is hard to implement

-MP: How about single-pass, modular instrumentation?
+MP: How about single-pass (linear), modular (function-independent) instrumentation?
 I.e., it could be used for streaming instrumentationand it could be easily parallelized.

 ### Record/Replay?